Nursing Homes and Skilled Care Facilities Must Adhere to Federal Regulations, Statute, and Guidelines

 Under federal elder abuse law guidelines, each nursing facility must develop and implement written policies and procedures prohibiting mistreatment, neglect, or abuse of residents.

-A resident in such a nursing facility is entitled to receive verbal and written notice of the rights and services to which he or she is entitled during his/her stay in the facility under the Federal Nursing Home Regulations.
+A resident in such a nursing facility is entitled to receive verbal and written notice of the rights and services in the facility to which he or she is entitled under the Federal Nursing Home Regulations.
 This notice must be given prior to or upon admission, and periodically throughout the resident’s stay, in a language the resident understands.
-The resident must acknowledge his or her receipt of such notice in writing.

 Get Help & More Information on the Federal Nursing Home Regulations